 Policy: The Treasury Management Strategy for the new financial year is in accordance with the Local Government Act 2003 and CIPFA's Prudential Code and Code of Practice for Treasury Management.
-Financial: Income and Debt Charges form Financial Strategy (MTFS) • the Cour ıcil's Personnel: None Legal/Procurement: None Property: None Risk Management: Risk Management: The policy is intended to ensure that all borrowing and investment is undertaken with a view to minimising risk and exposure to financial loss.
-Is this item relevant t to equality?
-Please tick releva nt boxes Yes No Does the policy affect and: service users s, employees or the wider cor nmunity Is it likely to affect p differently? people with p articular protected characteris stics a la it a major policy aignificantly affecting boy functions are Will the policy have a significant impact on how other organisations operate in terms of equality?
-Does the policy relate to functions that engagement has identified as being important to people with particular protected characteristics? being important to people with particular protected characteristics?
+Financial: Investment Income and Debt Charges form part of the Council's Medium Term Financial Strategy (MTFS).
+Personnel: None Legal/Procurement: None Property: None Risk Management: The policy is intended to ensure that all borrowing and investment is undertaken with a view to minimising risk and exposure to financial loss.
+Is this item relevant to equality?
+Plea se tick releva nt boxes Yes No Does the policy affect and: service users s, employees or th e wider cor nmunity Is it likely to affect p differently? people with pa articular protected characteris stics • Is it a major policy, significantly a affecting how func tions are de elivered?
+Will the policy have a significant impact on how other organisations operate in terms of equality?
+Does the policy relate to functions that engagement has identified as being important to people with particular protected characteristics?
 Does the policy relate to an area with known inequalities?
-Outcome (Where one or more 'Ye s' boxes are ticked, the item i s relevant t to equali ity) Relevant to equality - Complete an EIA available at www.westberks.gov.uk/eia Not relevant to equalit У Is this item subject to o call-in?
-Yes: ı No: 🔀 If not subject to call-in please put a cross in the appropriate box The item is due to be referred to Council for final approval Delays in implementation could have serious financial implications for the Council Delays in implementation could compromise the Council's position Considered or reviewed by Overview and Scrutiny Management Commission or associated Task Groups within preceding six months Item is Urgent Key Decision Report is to note only Report is to note only
+Outcome (Where one or more 'Yes' boxes are ticked, the item is relevant to equality) ity) Relevant to equality - Complete an EIA available at www.westberks.gov.uk/eia Not relevant to equality Is this item subject to o call-in?
+Yes: ı No:  If not subject to call-in please put a cross in the appropriate box: The item is due to be referred to Council for final approval Delays in implementation could have serious financial implications for the Council Delays in implementation could compromise the Council's position Considered or reviewed by Overview and Scrutiny Management Commission or associated Task Groups within preceding six months Item is Urgent Key Decision Report is to note only